-Tyncornel is a former farmhouse set in beautiful Cambrian mountain scenery at the head of the beautiful Doethie valley.
-It is the most remote hostel in Wales, favoured by walkers, cyclists, and bird watchers.
+Tyncornel is a former farmhouse set in stunning Cambrian mountain scenery at the head of the beautiful Doethie Valley.
+It is one of the most remote hostels in Wales, favoured by walkers, cyclists, and bird watchers.
 It is on the Cambrian Way long distance footpath.
 The hostel has 16 places.
 There is a cosy common room with wood-burning stove, two dormitories with built-in bunk beds and a self-catering kitchen.More details

-Elmscott Hostel is surrounded by unspoilt coastline with sea views of Lundy Island.
-Great for walking, cycling, surfing and bird watching, the South West Coast Path is just a few mins’ walk away.
-The hostel is well equipped for all your self catering needs and has a games room and shop.
+Elmscott Hostel is surrounded by unspoiled coastline with sea views of Lundy Island.
+Great for walking, cycling, surfing and bird watching.
+The South West Coast Path is just a few mins' walk away.
+The hostel is well equipped for all your self-catering needs and has a games room and shop.
 In winter it is only available for sole use bookings.More details

 Bridges Long Mynd Youth Hostel

 Tucked away in the tranquil Shropshire hills, close to Long Mynd & Stiperstones, Bridges Hostel is an ideal spot for walkers with the Shropshire Way passing close by.
 It is also handy for the End to End cycle route and good mountain biking routes.
 The hostel has a good kitchen, lounge with wood fire, a drying room, a shop and a large garden.
 Meals are available, camping is allowed and there is a pub nearby.More details